Czechball/pidrive-install/README.md

 # pidrive-install
-"1-Click" installer for hcxdumptool wardriving on a Raspberry Pi and similar SOCs.
+"1-Click" installer for hcxdumptool wardriving on a Raspberry Pi and similar SBCs.

+## Currently not in a working state